Diane Warren: Career

 Warren's debut studio album, Diane Warren: The Cave Sessions Vol. 1, was released on August 27, 2021, via Di-Namic Records and BMG.
 Its first single, "Times like This" with Darius Rucker, was released on November 10, 2020.
 The second single, "She's Fire" with G-Eazy and Carlos Santana, was released on July 13, 2021.
 The single "Seaside" with Rita Ora, Sofía Reyes, and Reik was released on the same day as the album.

+In October 2023, "Say Don't Go", a song Warren wrote with singer-songwriter Taylor Swift in 2013, was released as part of Swift's album 1989 (Taylor's Version).
+Debuting at number 5, the song marked the first time a song written by Warren hit the top ten of the US Hot 100 in 22 years.

+The soundtrack single "Gonna Be You" from the film 80 for Brady was released January 20, 2023.
+The song was written by her and performed by Dolly Parton, Belinda Carlisle, Cyndi Lauper, Debbie Harry, and Gloria Estefan.
+The official music video shows Parton, Carlisle, Lauper, and Estefan performing while wearing football jerseys similar to the ones worn by the women in the film, interspersed with clips from the film.